To watch a TV interview about Get Savvy, please click here:

 Kathleen created a one-woman play “The Tiffany Box, a love remembered” from her own private emails, letters, published columns and diary entries.
 She performed the play to sold-out theatres in San Francisco, Phoenix and NYC.
 Kathleen expanded the play into a book called The Tiffany Box, a memoir which was released in May of 2013 and was honored as a USA BEST BOOK AWARDS finalist.

 Kathleen’s book Mother Advice To Take With You To College: Humor, Inspiration and Wisdom To Go was released in March of 2014.
-The book contains over 65 line drawings as well as inspirational and practical advice.
+The book contains over 65 line drawings as well as inspirational and practical advice and inspired the creation of her third book: Get Savvy for girls.

 Private clients have collected Kathleen’s Fine Art Photographs for over a decade.
 Her photographs were made available to a wider audience in April of 2014.